hafsu-specs/ChalkBoard/ChalkBoard/README.md

 # ChalkBoard

+### The link below directs users to the ChalkBoard HTML files.
 https://github.com/Rupakshi1999/cs355-agru2717.github.io/tree/main/ChalkBoard/HTML
-### The link above directs users to the ChalkBoard HTML files.

 ## How to use the website
 1. Instructor and students can sign up using the sign up buttons on the first page